tcastal/dondada/menu/DATASTORY.md

 <div style="text-align: justify;">
 It's evident that IPA stands out as the preferred style among fans, showing a great enthusiasm for this type of beer.
 Additionally, Pale Lagers and Stouts also constitute big fanbases.
 But where do these BeerAficionados come from ?
 As mentioned, before the trend of IPA started in the United States.
 However, is it due to the country’s extensive brewery count and diverse beer styles ?
-Alternatively, could it be that the IPA fans are american ?
+Alternatively, could it be that the IPA fans are American ?
 </div>

 <object type="text/html" data="{{ site.baseurl }}/assets/plots/fan_IPA_worldmap_690px.html" width="700px" height="620px"></object>